luojeff/termachat/README.md

 # termachat
 A chatroom that runs purely in the terminal.
-Create a chatroom over intranet and connect multiple clients!
+Creates a chatroom over intranet and connects multiple clients.
+Utilizes a custom semaphore implementation to handle requests and prevent race conditions, as well as linked lists for chatroom storage.

 ### Features
-+ Create chatrooms and have multiple users join!
++ Create chatrooms and have multiple users join
 + Create a terminal username
 + Communicate within only the chatroom
 + List out chatrooms and their members
++ Delete and private message users

 ### In development